 A Word on Hazing

-Hazing of active or new members is illegal, prohibited and forbidden.
-Hazing activities are those defined as any act which endangers the mental or physical health or safety of a person, embarrasses, frightens, or degrades a person or which destroys or removes public/private property, for the purpose of initiation, admission into, or affiliation with, or as a condition for continued membership, in a group, organization/team.
+The University of Tampa is committed to providing a safe, meaningful and enjoyable fraternity/sorority experience rooted in values and member development.
+Hazing of active or new members is illegal and prohibited in both organizational and University policies.
+Hazing is defined as any act which endangers the mental or physical health or safety of a person, embarrasses, frightens or degrades a person or which destroys or removes public/private property, for the purpose of initiation, admission into, or affiliation with, or as a condition for continued membership, in a group, organization or team.
 The expressed or implied consent of the alleged person against whom the actions have been taken will not be a defense.
 Apathy or acquiescence in the presence of hazing is not considered a neutral act; it is a contribution to the act of hazing.
+For more information on how the University defines hazing, review the Student Code of Conduct here

-Each chapter must evaluate the mission and purpose of its new membership program to ensure it is making a positive contribution toward the development of new members.
-Any reported incident of hazing will result in an investigation and possible judicial proceedings by the University, Inter/national organization, and local jurisdictions.
+Each chapter must evaluate the mission and purpose of its new membership program to ensure it makes a positive contribution toward the development of new members.
+Any reported incident of hazing will result in an investigation and possible judicial action by the University, inter/national organization and local jurisdictions.
+For additional resources on how to identify, address and eliminate hazing, explore the following websites:

-The National Anti-Hazing Hotline can be contacted, toll-free, at 1-888-NOT-HAZE.
+The National Anti-Hazing Hotline can be contacted, toll-free, at (888) NOT-HAZE.
 All information will remain confidential.